adamtornhill/code-maat/README.md

              analysis/authors.clj,     apt,           1,         10
              ...

-This information may be a useful guide to find the right author to discuss functionality and potential refactoringswith.
+This information may be a useful guide to find the right author to discuss functionality and potential refactorings with.
 Just note that the ownership metrics are sensitive to the same biases as the churn metrics; they're both heuristics and no absolute truths.

 ## Temporal periods